Skip to content

 IHT – Inheritance Tax

-All directly held UK assets are within the scope of IHT (at 40 per cent), whether the owner is domiciled in the UK or abroad.
+All directly held UK assets are within the scope of IHT (at 40 per cent), whether the owner is domiciled in the UK or abroad (or, from 6 April 2025, a long-term UK resident or not).
 UK assets held in non-UK companies are protected from IHT where the owner has a foreign domicile and is not deemed to be UK domiciled as a result of residing in the UK for over 15 tax years out of the previous 20.
 The same applies where the shares in the non-UK company are held in a trust made by a settlor neither domiciled nor deemed domiciled in the UK.
+From 6 April 2025, the concept of domicile will no longer apply and will, instead be replaced by whether the individual is a long-term UK resident.
+It is beyond the scope of this briefing to be detailed but, very broadly, an individual who has been UK resident for 10 or more tax years out of 20 will be a long-term UK resident and (subject to certain tapering provisions) will remain so until he or she has ceased to be UK resident for 10 tax years.

 Since April 2017, where the asset in question is UK residential property, it will come directly or indirectly within the scope of IHT.
 If the property is held in an offshore company, the shares in that company come within the scope of IHT.
 If the property is acquired with debt, then the benefit of the debt (ie, the loan itself) comes within the scope of IHT.
 As regards debt, if the loan comes from a commercial lender, it effectively falls outside the scope of IHT but not, as a general proposition, if it comes from a family trust, a closely held company or another individual.

 Since July 2013, for all practical purposes for a debt to be deductible against the estate of an individual domiciled outside the UK (thereby reducing the value on which IHT is charged), it has to be incurred in the purchase.
+(From 6 April 2025, the reference to being domiciled outside the UK no longer applies and is replaced with not being a long-term UK resident, as outlined above.)
 A debt taken out after the purchase (unless it is to improve the property) is not deductible unless the sums borrowed remain within the scope of IHT.
 In other words, it is not possible for a foreign domiciled individual to borrow against the property to reduce its taxable value and place the sums borrowed outside the UK.
 The same goes for properties held in trust.

 It is therefore increasingly common for overseas buyers whose wealth remains outside the UK to purchase using mortgage finance rather than cash, or to consider life insurance written in trust to foot a potential future IHT bill.